Wakarende/Quotes-App/README.md

 ## BDD

-The user can upvote or downvote a quote and also deleter a quote.
+The user can upvote or downvote a quote and also delete a quote.

 ## Technologies Used